simonmichael/hledger/doc/site/step-by-step.md

 - **Liabilities** - Things owed
 - **Equity**      - The amount invested by owners/shareholders

-The foundation of double-entry accounting is the [[wp>accounting equation]], which says that Equity is always equal to Assets minus Liabilities (or, Net Assets).
+The foundation of double-entry accounting is the [accounting equation](http://en.wikipedia.org/wiki/accounting_equation), which says that Equity is always equal to Assets minus Liabilities (or, Net Assets).

 This is also written as: Assets = Liabilities + Equity.